mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 {% include JB/setup %}

 I -hate- *strongly dislike* interacting on slack.

-Actually, that's not fair, Slack is a great tool, certainly the most polished of the chat tools.
+Actually, that's not fair, Slack is a great tool.
+Slack is a great way for colleagues within an institution or effort to communicate with each other real time with chat, voice, or video.
+Slack is certainly the most polished of the enterprise chat tools.

 What I dislike is chat systems generally, especially as an open source software maintainer.
+My belief is that chat systems aren't well suited to developing or maintaining open source software projects whose users and developers span a variety of institutions.

 I ask colleagues several times a day if we could move conversation from Slack to GitHub and give a long explanation as to why.
 In the spirit of Don't Repeat